 Further develop AntON through engagements with COMNAP/EU-PolarNet.

-SCOR Group Measuring Essential Climate Variables in Sea Ice methodological intercalibration experiments in sea ice to obtain reliable measurements of basic;
+SCAR Group Measuring Essential Climate Variables in Sea Ice methodological intercalibration experiments in sea ice to obtain reliable measurements of basic variables.

 4.3.4 M Drinkwater noted that the Southern Ocean requirements have been published and these could be used to communicate needs to ship builders.